|Title:||Registered Nurse - Community Alcohol and Drugs (CADS) Pregnancy and Parental Service|

-At Waitemata DHB we embrace diversity and while our clients are mostly female, male applicants are encouraged to apply.
+We embrace diversity and while our clients are mostly female, male applicants are encouraged to apply.

 We are encouraging applications from overseas and can assist with Visa requirements and nursing registration.

-If you are a ready to make a difference whilst working with a fantastic team then we would love to hear from you!
+If you are ready to make a difference whilst working with a fantastic team then we would love to hear from you!